foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 A few starting points:

 * This way of hashtag research is only available on the Pinterest app.
-* Pinterest only allows you to use up to 20 hashtags.
+* Pinterest only allows you to use up to 20 hashtags on a pin.
 * Creating a spreadsheet of hashtag ideas may be beneficial.

 With Valentine's Day around the corner, I will be walking through how I found new hashtags for a Valentine's themed cake.